Richard Rive: Biography

 Rive was born on 1 March 1931 in Caledon Street in the working-class Coloured residential area District Six of Cape Town.

 His father was African, and his mother was Coloured.
 Rive was given the latter classification under apartheid.
 Rive went to St Mark's Primary School and Trafalgar High School, both in District Six.
 In 1951 he went to Hewat College of Education in Athlone, where he qualified as a teacher.
 He was a prominent sportsman (a South African hurdles champion while a student) and a school sports administrator.

 He acquired a BA degree from the University of Cape Town in 1962.
 In 1963 he was given a scholarship organised by Es'kia Mphahlele, the editor of Drum magazine, in which Rive published some of his early writing.
 His first novel, Emergency was published in 1964.
 In 1965 Rive was awarded a Fulbright scholarship.
 He earned an MA degree (1966) from Columbia University in the United States, and a Ph.D. from Oxford University (1974).
 His doctoral thesis on Olive Schreiner would be published posthumously, in 1996.

 Rive was for many years Head of the English Department at Hewat College.
 He was a visiting professor at several overseas universities, including Harvard University in 1987.
 He also delivered guest lectures at more than 50 universities on four continents.

 A firm believer in anti-racism, Rive decided to stay in his country with the hope of influencing its development there.
+He lived comfortably, in a new California-style home in Windsor Park in Kraaifontein.
+In 1981 he told The New York Times: "I've got everything I want - except the franchise.
+And I'm not contented."

 He was stabbed to death at his home in Cape Town in 1989, when he was 58 years old.